frol/bos-component-ts-starter/README.md

 ## Troubleshooting

-[`npm run build`](https://github.com/frol/bos-component-ts-starter/blob/beb7e6722c46dc53282c9e42b5388fe4ad16819e/package.json#L17) command will create `.bos` folder in the root of the project, and you can inspect the generated JSX code there.
+[`pnpm run build`](https://github.com/frol/bos-component-ts-starter/blob/beb7e6722c46dc53282c9e42b5388fe4ad16819e/package.json#L17) command will create `.bos` folder in the root of the project, and you can inspect the generated JSX code there.

 ## License